 The purpose of this space is to provide students and faculty the opportunity to work with new and innovative technology.
 This studio is housed in McIntyre Library's lower level, room 105.
-Checkout is available from the Circulation desk for a 2 hour period.

 Our virtual reality studio consists of a computer with an upgraded graphics card from the standard campus package and the VR simulator itself: